West Valley College: Academics

 As of 2005, West Valley College offered 61 associate degree programs and 94 certificate programs.
 As of 2017, the school had a total enrollment of 9,463 students and its faculty had 404 full-time and 168 associate members.
 From those 9,463 students, 5,721 are returning students from the semester before.

-Student demographics

-Student percentages are: Hispanic 29%, White 38%, Asian 17%, African-American 4%, Filipino 5%, other 7%.

 Athletics

-West Valley offers a plethora of men and women sporting activities including: baseball, men's basketball, men's and women's soccer, men's and women's swimming, men's and women's water polo, softball, women's volleyball, women's tennis and beach volleyball.
-West Valley Athletics is known as the West Valley Vikings, with the mascot being a Viking.
+The West Valley Vikings represent the school in sport and athletics.
 Team colors are navy blue, orange and white.
+Teams include baseball, men's basketball, men's and women's soccer, men's and women's swimming, men's and women's water polo, softball, women's volleyball, women's tennis and beach volleyball.

 Men's soccer

 Winning Percentage of (.715) over the last 10 seasons only losing 48 games while winning 151.

-12 Coast Conference Championships since 1998, last being in 2015 where they Four-Peated as champions from 2012-2015.
+12 Coast Conference Championships since 1998, last being in 2015 where they Four-Peated as champions from 2012 to 2015.

 Nationally ranked 8 seasons since 1998. last being in 2015.